akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

    <otherwise id="_otherwise1"/>
 </choice>
 <setBody id="_setCMISQuery">
+---
+--- the rest of the route is here
+---
 ```

 Now copy **everything** of the route, that is behind the closing ```</choice>``` to the ```<when>```.
 The result should be